SolatoroboHacking/LibUtils/README.md

 # LibRipper

 LibRipper is a basic extraction utility for the text of the library books in Solatorobo: Red the Hunter.
-At present, this utility only extracts the text, and puts it in a basic layout.
-However, it supports all six languages supported by the DS (Japanese, English, French, Spanish, German and Italian).
+This utility extracts the text, and can convert it to either a readable layout, or a markdown layout suitable for use with LibCreate.
+It supports all six languages supported by the DS (Japanese, English, French, Spanish, German and Italian).

 Starting from the game's root directory, the library files can be found in /data/etc/libparam*.ccb.
 There are different libparam files for every language the game supports.